chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 * Open source and free virtual research environment for scientific research and cultural heritage data
 * Online and via browser usable and combines data modeling + ontology + user interface
 * Using an OWL ontology for data structuring e.g. ISO 21127 (CIDOC CRM)
-* Integrating authority data like GND, Getty AAT...
+* Integrating authority data like GND – Integrated Authority File (Germany), Getty AAT – Art & Architecture Thesaurus; Other international controlled vocabularies and authority files are Getty ULAN (Union List of Artist Names), Getty TGN (Thesaurus of Geographic Names), Iconclass,...
-* FAIR and real Linked Open Data
+* FAIR and real Linked Open Data (LOD)
 * Based on the Wiki-approach, is modular and flexible while many standards and interfaces are supported

 ### Simplified WissKI Architecture